black-mirror-1/eks-finhack-workshops/content/080_karpenter/set_up_the_environment.md

 ## Create the IAM Role and Instance profile for Karpenter Nodes

 Instances launched by Karpenter must run with an InstanceProfile that grants permissions necessary to run containers and configure networking.
-Karpenter discovers the InstanceProfile using the name `KarpenterNodeRole-${ClusterName}`.
+Karpenter discovers the InstanceProfile using the name `KarpenterNodeRole-${EKSClusterName}`.

 ```
 export KARPENTER_VERSION=v0.13.1